mdn/content/files/en-us/web/api/web_midi_api/index.md

 ---
 {{DefaultAPISidebar("Web MIDI API")}}{{SecureContext_Header}}

-The Web MIDI API connects to and interacts with with Musical Instrument Digital Interface (MIDI) Devices.
+The Web MIDI API connects to and interacts with Musical Instrument Digital Interface (MIDI) Devices.

 The interfaces deal with the practical aspects of sending and receiving MIDI messages.
 Therefore, the API can be used for musical and non-musical uses, with any MIDI device connected to your computer.

+> **Note:** In Firefox the Web MIDI API is an _add-on-gated feature_.
+This means your website or app needs a site permission add-on for users to download, install and be able to access this API's functionality.
+[Instructions on how to set up a site permission add-on can be found here](https://extensionworkshop.com/documentation/publish/site-permission-add-on/).

 ## Interfaces